tangentyh/notes-of-tan/SQL_notes.md

      - `NULLIF(expr1,expr2)` -- `IF(expr1 = expr2, NULL, expr1)`, return type as `expr1`, `expr1` may be evaluated twice

 1. logical operators
-   - short circuit -- undefined
+   - short circuit -- undefined and should not rely on, use `CASE` for guaranteed order or bitwise operator to ensure execution
    - `NOT` -- `NOT NULL` is `NULL`
    - `AND` -- `1 AND NULL` and `NULL AND 1` is `NULL`
    - `OR` -- `1 OR NULL` and `NULL or 1` is `NULL`
      - `||` -- deprecated as `OR`, when in `sql_mode` `PIPES_AS_CONCAT`, `||` is SQL-standard string concatenation
    - `XOR` -- `NULL` if any `NULL`

-## Cast, Date, Time and string Functions
+## Cast, Math, Date, Time and String Functions

 1. cast
    - use extract functions for date times